Kansas City

 What Causes Cerebral Palsy?

 Cerebral palsy is too often the result of medical negligence.
 Oxygen deprivation or physical trauma can cause brain damage and lead to cerebral palsy.
 When this occurs, at-fault parties should be held accountable responsible for their actions.
-Only a complete and meticulous investigation into the circumstances surrounding your child’s birth will reveal whether malpractice may have caused their injuries.

 Potential malpractice-related causes of cerebral palsy may include: